axa-rev-research/knowledge-editing/README.md

 3. **Set up Hugging Face authentication:**
 - You'll need a Hugging Face account for model access
-- Some features require OpenAI or Anthropic API keys (or other providers by modifying sentence generation functions)
+- Distribution modeling requires OpenAI or Anthropic API keys (or other providers of your choice, modifying the sentence generation functions)

 ## Quick Start